omnistrate/ctl/mkdocs/docs/omnistrate-ctl_environment.md

 ## omnistrate-ctl environment

-Manage environments for your services
+Manage environments for your service

 ### Synopsis

-This command helps you manage the environments for your services.
+This command helps you manage the environments for your service.

 ```
 omnistrate-ctl environment [operation] [flags]